What makes a recovery app useful on Apple Watch

 • High recovery: good day for a quality session or harder work.

-• Medium recovery: stay productive, but keep volume and intensity under control.
+• Medium recovery: keep volume and intensity moderate.

 What Arry gives you